-Many parties – particularly business executives in commercial litigation matters and business disputes – prefer the disciplined approach used in decision tree analysis to simply relying on the intuition of their counsel and/or the mediator concerning the value of their case.
+Many parties – particularly business executives in commercial litigation matters and business disputes – prefer the disciplined approach used in Decision Tree Analysis as compared with simply relying on their intuition, and that of their counsel and/or the mediator, concerning the value of the case.

 In the cases in which he serves as mediator, Mr. Betts frequently engages with the parties, either jointly or separately, in constructing a decision tree for the case.
 As the tree is built out, Mr. Betts discusses with the parties and their counsel various outcomes that can occur and a realistic assessment of the probabilities of those outcomes.
 The decision tree software then calculates the settlement value of the case, based on each branch and its assigned probability.
 Of course, the ultimate settlement value of the case, as determined by the decision tree software, does not necessarily dictate the settlement positions to be taken by the parties or the amount at which the case should settle; but it can serve as a very helpful guide to the parties and their counsel in formulating settlement positions and in appreciating the risks of adverse outcome scenarios.

 Mr. Betts’s fees for mediations are billed on a flat fee basis, regardless of the number of parties involved and inclusive of all pre-mediation preparation and review time, time for pre-mediation conferences with counsel and mediation planning, travel time, and travel-related and other expenses.

 There is no fee charged for canceling or rescheduling a mediation.